 Our potentially dilutive securities include potential common shares related to our stock options and restricted stock.
 Diluted earnings per share considers the impact of potentially dilutive securities except in periods in which there is a loss because the inclusion of the potential common shares would have an anti-dilutive effect.
 Diluted earnings per share excludes the impact of common shares related to our stock options in periods in which the option exercise price is greater than the average market price of our common stock for the period.
-All potential common shares were excluded from diluted earnings per share for the year ended December 31, 2022 because the effect of inclusion would be anti-dilutive.
-There were 38,000 shares excluded from earnings per share for the year ended December 31, 2021, because the effect of inclusion would be anti-dilutive.
+All potential common shares were excluded from diluted earnings per share for the year ended December 31, 2023 and 2022 because the effect of inclusion would be anti-dilutive.